peetklecha/oodux/README.md

 ```

 These methods should simply implement the async logic you need, then dispatch directly to the store by calling the static methods which correspond to either the instance methods you created for the reducer or magic methods created automatically.
-Note that because these are static methods, `this` refers to the class, not an instance -- so `this.setPets(data)` above is not actually an invocation of the instance method that the user created -- it is invoking the static method created automatically by Oodux.
+Note that because these are static methods, `this` refers to the class, not an instance -- so `this.removeUser()` above is not actually an invocation of the instance method that the user created -- it is invoking the static method created automatically by Oodux.

 Note that the current state is also accessible from your Oodux subclass by calling the `getState` static method as in the `getPets` static method above.